nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `find do HW`<br>
   Returns tasks with 'do' or 'HW' or both
+* `find monday`<br>
+  Returns tasks with dates on monday

 ### 2.7.
 Deleting a task : `delete`

 Deletes the specified task from the TaskIt.
 Format: `delete INDEX`

 > Deletes the task at the specified `INDEX`. <br>